Electric Dreams (film): Home media

-Critical reception
+Reception

 On Rotten Tomatoes the film has an approval rating of 45% based on 20 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 12 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

-The New York Times said that the film failed to "blend and balance its ingredients properly," and that it lost plot elements and taxed credibility.

-The Los Angeles Times called it "inspired and appealing... a romantic comedy of genuine sweetness and originality."
+The New York Times compared it to Cyrano de Bergerac and said "In the failure of Electric Dreams to blend and balance its ingredients properly, plot elements are lost (the brick), credibility is overtaxed (the lovelorn computer), and what remains is high tech without being high art."
+The Los Angeles Times called it "inspired and appealing... a romantic comedy of genuine sweetness and originality".
 Film critics Gene Siskel and Roger Ebert each gave the film 3.5 out of 4 stars, with Siskel writing that it showed a new director eager to show off his talents and Ebert writing "One of the nicest things about the movie is the way it maintains its note of slightly bewildered innocence."